projecttacoma/measure-repository/README.md

 npm install --workspace=<app-or-service> <package-name>
 ```

+Copy `app/.env.example` to `app/.env.local` and `service/.env.example` to `service/.env`.
+Make any changes to point to the measure repository service, Mongo database, and optionally the VSAC API.

 ## Usage

 Once you have the necessary dependencies installed, you can run the following in the root directory: